Arts fest returns after shooting, but won’t go all night

 Trenton’s Art All Night is shutting down from 1 a.m. to 7 a.m.
-Organizers say the change was made to make festivalgoers feel more comfortable.
+Organizers said this week the change was made to make festivalgoers feel more comfortable.
 It also reflects increased security measures.

 For the first time in its 13-year history, the event will be fenced off, and attendees will go through security before entering.